pharzan/pharzan.com/posts/building-domain-experts.md

 They might say: "We need to manually adjust these 20 values every time."
 You should think: "Why are these values changing?
 Can we derive them?
 Can we automate this?
 What's the underlying rule?"
 Sometimes the answer is: "No, they genuinely need manual control."
 But often, there's a better way that neither of you would have found alone.
 In my experience, workshops to find solutions together and pair programming have been effective ways to figure out how to build small prototypes and expand on those gradually.
+I've written more on [Sharing Domain Knowledge and Building Better Teams](https://pharzan.com/posts/pair-programming/)

 ## You Don't Have to Know Everything